 They haven't moved much as the conformation is at a local minimum.

-Click the OG1 atom, drag it in the direction of the green density
+Click the OG1 atom, drag it to the green density and let go.

 Once the residue is rotated into the right place click